File IQ Version 10.3+ - Sizing UI

 Note: File IQ does not support disk striping on cache or DB disks.

-If you are licensed for File IQ Premium, there are additional inputs to consider that define the virtual machine requirements produced by the File IQ Sizing Tool:
+If you are licensed for File IQ Premium, there are additional inputs to consider that define the virtual machine requirements produced by the File IQ Sizing Spreadsheet:

 Premium Enabled: Select true from the drop-down menu.